Bran Stark: Season 8

 Bran is reunited with Jon when he returns to Winterfell with Daenerys Targaryen and her forces.
-Bran reveals to them that the Night King has reanimated Daenerys' dragon Viserion and used it to breach the Wall.
-Bran urges Sam to tell Jon the truth of his parentage, upon which Jon abdicates his claim in favour of Daenerys'.
+Bran reveals to them that the Night King has reanimated Daenerys's dragon Viserion and used it to breach the Wall.
+Bran urges Sam to tell Jon the truth of his parentage, upon which Jon abdicates his claim in favor of Daenerys.
 Jaime later arrives at Winterfell to aid in the fight against the dead, but Bran does not reveal Jaime's role in crippling him.

-At the war council before the battle against the dead, Bran explains that the Night King desires to create an endless winter and will try to kill him during the battle, due to his ability to hold humanity's collective memories.
-He convinces the council to let him wait in the Godswood as bait for the Night King.
-Theon, who has returned to Winterfell to fight the dead with his men, offers to defend Bran, and Jon and Daenerys plan to hide in wait to attack the Night King when he emerges.
+At the war council before the battle against the dead, Bran explains that the Night King wants to create an endless winter and will try to kill him during the fight because of his ability to hold humanity's collective memories.
+He persuades the council to let him wait in the Godswood as bait for the Night King.
+Theon, who has returned to Winterfell to fight the dead with his men, offers to defend Bran, while Jon and Daenerys plan to hide and wait to attack the Night King when he appears.
 The Night King eventually breaches the castle and approaches Bran, killing Theon in the process.
-He is about to kill Bran, but Arya intervenes and manages to stab the Night King with the Valyrian steel dagger, eliminating the Night King as well as all the other White Walkers and undead he resurrected.
+He is about to kill Bran, but Arya intervenes and manages to stab the Night King with the Valyrian steel dagger, destroying the Night King along with all the other White Walkers and undead he raised.

 Westeros is left without a ruler when, after Daenerys successfully wrests King's Landing from Cersei Lannister, she proceeds to burn the surrendered populace of the city, during which Cersei is also killed.
 Jon fails to dissuade Daenerys from further destruction and ultimately assassinates her.
 He is arrested.
 Weeks later, Tyrion Lannister proposes choosing Bran as the new king before a council of the lords and ladies of Westeros.
 He reasons that it would make a good story to unite the people, suggesting that future kings be elected by the lords of Westeros rather than inheriting the crown.
 When Tyrion asks Bran if he is willing to be king, Bran replies, "Why do you think I came all this way?"
-The council holds a vote and all agree except for Sansa, who instead requests the North's independence.
-Bran agrees, being stylized as Bran the Broken, King of the Six Kingdoms.
-He appoints Tyrion as his Hand of the King.
-Later, Brienne, Bronn, Davos, and Sam form Bran's Small Council.
-It is revealed Bran has decided to exile Jon to the Night's Watch for killing Daenerys as a compromise.
+The council holds a vote and all agree except for Sansa, who instead requests the North's independence as it was before Aegon Targaryen's conquest, which Bran accepts.
+Tyrion subsequently declares Bran as Bran the Broken, King of the Six Kingdoms.
+He appoints Tyrion as his Hand of the King to compensate for the mistakes he made as Daenerys's Hand.
+Later, Brienne of Tarth, Bronn, Davos Seaworth, and Sam form Bran's small council.
+It is revealed that Bran has decided to exile Jon to the Night's Watch for killing Daenerys as a compromise to appease Daenerys's supporters and avoid another civil war.
 As Jon leaves, he apologizes to Bran for not being there for him, but Bran responds, "You were exactly where you were supposed to be."
 Bran tasks himself with finding Drogon.